ENPH353/2026_competition/README.md

 cd ~/2026_competition_ws
 colcon build --symlink-install
 ```
-NOTE: Ensure you have sourced the default ROS2 installation.
+NOTE: If you get CMake errors ensure you have sourced the default ROS2 installation.
 For example:
 ```
 source /opt/ros/jazzy/setup.bash
 ```